Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 The declaration of compliance lets you know your employer has correctly followed their employer duties in setting up your pension.

-If you do not get one, make sure you ask your employer or contact The Pensions Regulator.
+If you have not received one, ask your employer or contact The Pensions Regulator.

 You do not meet the eligibility criteria